 (b) any other building on another site.

-(3) There is to be at least one metre between an open sided double carport and a caravan, annexe, camp or other structure or building on another site.
+(3) There is to be at least 1 m between an open sided double carport and a caravan, annexe, camp or other structure or building on another site.

-(4) There is to be at least 2 metres between a free standing storage shed on a site and a caravan, annexe or other building or structure on another site.
+(4) There is to be at least 2 m between a free standing storage shed on a site and a caravan, annexe or other building or structure on another site.

 (5) An open sided double carport is not to be attached to a caravan if it is to be used by the occupants of a caravan on another site.